JulieBusch/1702-seq-ex-review/README.md

     * Create an owner instance method called `adopt` that is passed the id of a cat and then associates that cat with its new owner!
 (Have the owner adopt a random cat if no id is passed in.)
     * Then make a PUT route in the owner routes that will allow an owner to adopt a cat!
     * You can see a solution to this in the `adoption-solution` branch, which is discussed in [this video](https://youtu.be/L5jDrKZz0aE)!

+* Play around and see what other methods and routes you can come up with!

 ### That's it!
 Happy Studying!